 Study abroad in Germany and expand your education to a global context as you experience the country’s heritage of world-class education firsthand.

-From studying environmental studies in Freiburg, a smaller city committed to environmental sustainability, to pursuing metropolitan studies or even a full-time internship in Berlin, Germany’s capital and largest city, we can give you the best experience studying in Germany on one of our many programs!
+From studying environmental studies in Freiburg, a smaller city committed to environmental sustainability, to pursuing metropolitan studies or even a full-time internship in Berlin, Germany’s capital and largest city, you can make living and studying in Germany your reality on one of our many programs!

 Since 1872, the Reichstag has been the parliamentary building for Germany.
 It was here that Berliners celebrated the reunificiation of the country in 1990.
 In 1999, a magnificent dome was added to Reichstag.